-• Select to open the music playback controls.
-Select to adjust the volume.
-Select to play and pause the current audio file.
-Select to skip to the next audio file in the playlist.
+• Select to view more music playback controls.
+11 Select to browse the audio files and playlists for the selected source.
+4 ) Select to adjust the volume.
+Select to play and pause the current audio file. ▶ Select to skip to the next audio file in the playlist.
 Hold to fast forward through the current audio file.
-I ◀ Select to restart the current audio file.
+I Select to restart the current audio file.
 Select twice to skip to the previous audio file in the playlist.
 Hold to rewind through the current audio file.
-C Select to change the repeat mode.
-X Select to change the shuffle mode.
+U Select to change the repeat mode. &gt; Select to change the shuffle mode.